 - Watch out: focal lengths under 24mm (sky distortion)/effect best at 90 degrees from the sun.

-- No good into the sun (direct sunrise or sunset).
+- No good into or directly away from the sun (direct sunrise or sunset).
 Doesn’t help, diminishes colors.

 - Underexposing, on the other hand, is far far easier to fix.
 Lets start with a properly exposed photo (ISO 3200).

 - Here’s the same picture underexposed by a full 5 stops!
 We’ve reduced the ISO to 100.Looks pretty dark…beyond recovery…Right?
 Let’s try bringing this into PhotoShop and turning up the exposure slider by a full 5 stops.

 - Holy Cow!
 Incredible.
 Looks just like the original.
 Woooo!!!
 New light sensors exhibit ISO Invariance.
 Ergo they have a remarkable ability to recover underexposed images.
 The newest crop of cameras can recover 5 or more stops, older models 2-3 stops.